UMGGW 34x8 [M4] GW / N38 - magnetic holder rubber internal thread

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical devices or very modern machines.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: